katasec/tableio/readme.md

 ## Create a table using the struct's definition

-The TableIO constructor `NewTableIO` creates the table in your database and returns a handle to it:
+The TableIO constructor `NewTableIO` creates the table in your database and returns a handle to it.
+Pass in your struct's type as a type parameter into the method as per below:

 ```go
 helloTable, err := NewTableIO[Hello]("sqlite3", "test.db")